CmrCrabs/NEA/paperwork.typ

   + all 3 low frequency cutoffs
   + all 3 high frequency cutoffs
 + the simulation should have a controllable size
-  + the user should have a slider to control the size of an individual tile
+  + user adjustable tile size
-  + the user should be able to input how many instances are tiled
+  + user adjustable instance quantity
+  + user adjustable simulation resolution
 + the simulation should support foam, with the following controllable conditions
   + the foam color
   + how fast the foam decays